Daniel1magdy/DEPI_Final_Project/README.md

 - Deploy the application by running a container from the image using Ansible.
 - Apply the monitoring on the machine using Prometheus.

-2- Create the EC2 instance using terraform instead of using the local VM (Plus)
+2- Create the EC2 instance using terraform and run the pipeline on it instead of using the local VM.

 Github repo containes